subiabre/beacon/README.md

 ## About
 I created beacon as a gift for my sister (and also myself).
 It is a mix of two features I fell in love with: the idea of being able to sync all my local music into the cloud thanks to Google Play Music, and the ability to control music play in a different device than the playing one thanks to Spotify.

-Thought it'd be very *ucking great to have a raspberry pi on my local network connected to a hard drive with all my music and the home cinema, and be able to control the music playing on this raspberry from a different device, or to listen to music from one device in a different one without having to do black magic.
+Thought it'd be very *ucking great to have a raspberry pi on my local network connected to a hard drive with all my music and the home cinema and be able to control the music playing on this raspberry from a different device, or to listen to music from the raspberry in my phone without having to download the music in my phone.

 ## Installation
 Make sure you have [node](https://nodejs.org) installed on your machine.